1armani/de-zoomcamp/7_project/README.md

 * https://console.cloud.google.com/apis/library/iam.googleapis.com
 * https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com

-If all of these steps are unfamiliar to you, please review [Lesson 1.3.1 - Introduction to Terraform Concepts & GCP Pre-Requisites (YouTube)](https://youtu.be/Hajwnmj0xfQ?t=198), or check out my notes [here](https://github.com/ziritrion/dataeng-zoomcamp/blob/main/notes/1_intro.md#gcp-initial-setup).
+If all of these steps are unfamiliar to you, please review [Lesson 1.3.1 - Introduction to Terraform Concepts & GCP Pre-Requisites (YouTube)](https://youtu.be/Hajwnmj0xfQ?t=198).

 ## Creating an environment variable for the credentials